Background pattern

 • if you have Parkinson's disease

-• if you are taking levodopa (medicine for Parkinson's disease) or dopamine agonists (see below "Other medicines and Primperan")
+• if you are taking levodopa (a medicine for Parkinson's disease) or dopaminergic agonists (see below "Other medicines and Primperan")

-• if you have ever had abnormal levels of blood pigments (methemoglobinemia) or deficiency of NADH cytochrome b5 reductase.
+• if you have ever had abnormal levels of blood pigments (methemoglobinemia) or NADH cytochrome b5 reductase deficiency.

-Do not administer Primperan to children under 1 year (see below "Children and adolescents").
+Do not give Primperan to children under 1 year of age (see below "Children and adolescents").

-Do not take Primperan if any of the above apply to you.
-If you are unsure, consult your doctor, pharmacist or nurse before taking Primperan.
+Do not take Primperan if any of the above applies to you.
+If you are not sure, consult your doctor, pharmacist, or nurse before taking Primperan.

 Warnings and precautions

-• you have a history of abnormal heartbeats (prolongation of the QT interval) or any other heart problem
+• you have a history of abnormal heartbeats (prolonged QT interval) or any other heart problem

-• you have problems with the levels of salts in your blood, such as potassium, sodium and magnesium
+• you have problems with salt levels in your blood, such as potassium, sodium, and magnesium

 • you are using other medicines known to affect the way your heart beats

-• you have problems in the liver or kidneys.
-The dose may be reduced (see section 3).
+• you have liver or kidney problems.
+The dose may need to be reduced (see section 3).

-Your doctor may perform blood tests to control your levels of blood pigments.
+Your doctor may perform blood tests to check your blood pigment levels.
 In cases of abnormal levels (methemoglobinemia), treatment should be stopped immediately and permanently.

 You should wait at least 6 hours between each dose of metoclopramide, even in the case of vomiting or rejection of the dose, to avoid overdose.